 If MAT becomes part of your treatment plan, you’ll work closely with our counseling team and medical professionals.

 While you’re a resident with us, we’ll administer medications as outlined by your treatment plan.
 Licensed substance abuse or mental health therapist will also help you select appropriate behavioral therapies for your specific needs.

-At The Bluffs, we offer Vivitrol, which is an injected form of extended-release naltrexone.
-Prior to your discharge, your medical team will administer this medication, which will continue working in the first month after you leave The Bluffs.
+At Vertava Health of Ohio, we offer Vivitrol, which is an injected form of extended-release naltrexone.
+Prior to your discharge, your medical team will administer this medication, which will continue working in the first month after you leave TVertava Health of Ohio.

 Before discharge, we’ll also arrange follow-up appointments to continue Vivitrol treatment.
 Follow up may also include alumni support counseling and therapy to assist you in sticking with the sober-living skills you learned in therapy.

 The medication-assisted treatment uses medications that block cravings and other withdrawal symptoms.
 They also create unpleasant side effects when someone uses opioids or alcohol.